PepeM112/smart-tutor/docs/review-and-srs.md

 ## Review Session Flow

 1. Frontend requests a batch of questions (`GET /api/v1/review/questions`)
+   - The endpoint respects the user's `daily_review_limit` setting (default: no limit).
+If set, it caps the number of questions returned per batch.
 2. Backend returns up to 10 questions, prioritised by SRS (see below)
 3. For each question, the user types an answer and clicks "Check"
 4. Backend grades the answer AND updates SRS state as a side effect